art-egorov/lovis4u/docs/Parameters/cmd_parameters.md

 `--mac`
 :    Replaces the mmseqs path in the pre-made config file from the Linux

+`-smp, --set-mmseqs-path <path>`
+:	Specify mmseqs path that will be used by LoVis4u.
+Can be either full path
+    to the binary mmseqs, "default_mac", or "default_linux".
+In case if mmseqs is installed in the system and available without specifying its path, you can run "-smp mmseqs" and this should work.

 `--get-hmms`
 :    Download HMMs (hmmscan format) of defence, anti-defence, virulence,
      and AMR proteins from our server [data-sharing.atkinson-lab.com]